 Talking to Your Boss about Being Trapped in a Job

-We’ve discussed when being too good at your job can impede your career.
+We’ve discussed when being too competent at your job can impede your career.
 This can occur when your boss has a dog-in-the-manger view of good staff; he wants to keep them even if they don’t want to be kept.

 Whether to talk to your boss

 It’s an option.
 With some real benefits.
 If he truly didn’t realize you were unhappy, you two could discuss a path which suits you both.
 However, and this is a big however, your boss may know what he’s doing and will respond defensively when it is raised.